-Identifying problem properties and people and removing both from the community can bring down the crime rate, said Ald.
-Wade.
-And that's the role of the Community Prosecution Unit and the Chronic Nuisance Ordinance.
+Identifying problem properties and people and removing both from the community can bring down the crime rate, and that's the role of Community Prosecution Units.

-The Community Prosecution program deals with urban blight and quality of life issues.
-Partners in the program include police, Assistant City Attorney Adam Stephens, Milwaukee County Assistant District Attorney David Malone, city health and public works departments, community-based organizations, and citizens.
-The community prosecutors have an office in the 7th District Police Station at 3626 W. Fond du Lac Ave.
-Attorney Stephens can be reached at 935-7746, attorney Malone at 935-7758.
+Community Prosecution Units deal with urban blight and quality of life issues.
+Partners in the program include police, city attorneys, county attorneys, city health and public works departments, community-based organizations, and citizens.
+The community prosecutors have offices within district police stations around town.

-Nuisance properties, which can include gang, gun and drug houses, noise, overgrown weeds and trash complaints, are among the main issues the community prosecutors face.
+Nuisance properties can create a lot of problems for a community.
+These problems include gang activity, gun and drug activity, noise, overgrown weeds and excess trash, which are among the main issues the community prosecutors face.
 They act as liaisons with landlords and with the police department regarding repeated nuisance calls, and try to give owners the opportunity to correct the problems before prosecution.
 Criminal charges or civil actions can be brought against problem tenants or owners for nuisance activity and criminal behavior.